Nury Martinez: Racist comments and resignation

 In the course of the discussion on redistricting, she commented, "I see a lot of little short dark people there" in reference to Koreatown.
 "Oaxacan Koreans.
 Not even like Kevin.
 Little ones," Cedillo replied.
 She then continued, "I was like, I don't know what village they came from, how they got here, but whatever."
 She can also be heard to remark, "tan feos" or "they're so ugly" in Spanish.

 The three council members discussed how to appoint a new council member who would work in their interests, and also agreed to gerrymander Nithya Raman's district in order to suppress those who had voted for her.
 Heather Hutt, a former California State Director for then-Senator Kamala Harris was suggested.
 On August 26, 2022, Martinez introduced a motion to appoint Hutt as a council member, which was seconded by four other members.
 The motion was opposed by Marqueece Harris-Dawson and Mike Bonin, who instead proposed instructing the City Attorney to find eligibility requirements for appointments.
-On August 30, the vote to instate Hutt as a councilmember fell one vote short, with five voting for and five voting against; it was refereed to the Rules, Elections and Intergovernmental Relations Committee for further discussion.
+On August 30, the vote to instate Hutt as a councilmember fell one vote short, with five voting for and five voting against; it was referred to the Rules, Elections and Intergovernmental Relations Committee for further discussion.
 The Committee cleared her for reconsideration by the Council the next day, and Hutt was confirmed by the Council in the next meeting and sworn in on September 2, 2022.

 In addition, in the same leaked audio clips posted to Reddit in which former Los Angeles City Council President Nury Martinez made racist remarks about black people and Oaxacans, she also made crude remarks about Jewish people and Armenians.
 Martinez can be heard saying the “judíos” — which means Jews in Spanish — “cut their deal with South L.A.”
 Martinez was responding to former Los Angeles County Federation of Labor President Ron Herrera, who had concluded, “I’m sure Katz and his crew have an agenda,” referring to former state Assemblymember Richard Katz.
 “They are gonna screw everybody else,” Martinez said in the recording.